magtms/DataScienceProject-TrendPrediction-R/README.md

 #### **4 phases of the project:**
 1. Data exploration and data preprocessing
-2. Regression analysis
+2. Impact of the new upgrade to the existing systems
-3. Time Series Forecasting - Time Series Regression, ARIMA, SARIMA
+3. Regression analysis between the number of issue and the features
-4. Data Visualization
+4. Time series forecasting on number of issue - Time series regression, ARIMA, SARIMA

 #### **Project Tools:**
 1. R & R Studio - data exploration, data preprocessing and data analysis.